AAsiliskender/RIROptimisationCode/README.md

 the macro file (as .java, see example file in repository), and the sim file (as .sim, see example in repository).
 -- The information required for optimisation works is mentioned and detailed in the scripts, options and settings are done in-code.
 -- 'Optimisation Files' folder has some output files to give an example of sim setup and results extracted.
+-- No simulation files are here (even for example) because of 25MB upload limit (my files are about 40MB meshed, it fails as an example if unmeshed).